VWO Logo

 Relation Between Testing Parameters And Statistical Power

-By improving the statistical power of your tests, you can avoid Type II errors.
+By improving the statistical power of your tests, you can avoid Type 2 errors.
 You can do this by increasing your sample size and decreasing the number of variants.
-Interestingly, improving the statistical power to reduce the probability of Type II errors can also be achieved by decreasing the statistical significance threshold, but, in turn, it increases the probability of Type I errors.
-However, since reducing the probability of Type I errors usually takes precedence over avoiding Type II errors (as its consequences can be more severe), it is advisable to not interfere with the statistical significance threshold for the sake of improving power.
+Interestingly, improving the statistical power to reduce the probability of false negative can also be achieved by decreasing the statistical significance threshold, but, in turn, it increases the probability of Type 1 errors.
+However, since reducing the probability of Type 1 errors usually takes precedence over avoiding Type 2 errors (as its consequences can be more severe), it is advisable to not interfere with the statistical significance level for the sake of improving power.

 Graphical Representation Of Type I And Type II Errors